 If you’re missing the Brummie bad boys (and girls) and can’t wait for your next fix of gangster action, we’ve collated all the latest information on the new series for you.

 Keep reading to find out what’s happening next…

 When is Peaky Blinders back on the TV for season 6?

-And in January 2020, series director Anthony Byrne confirmed on Instagram that the series had gone into pre-production.
+The following month, series director Anthony Byrne confirmed on Instagram that the series had gone into pre-production.

 What will happen in Peaky Blinders series 6?

 Details have yet to emerge, but the series five finale certainly left us with many questions!